 The study of Industrial Technology Multimedia provides students with knowledge, understanding and skills that form a valuable foundation for a range of courses at university and other tertiary institutions.
-It provides students with a sound knowledge base for working in Industry whilst improving time management and collaboration skills through the completion of projects.
+Suited to anyone considering studying design at University or TAFE to obtain work in the Multimedia / Business or Marketing Industry fields.
+It also provides students with a sound knowledge base for working in Industry whilst improving time management and collaboration skills - necessary skills for the world of work.